 HSAC offers a series of workshops during the spring term for all students seeking to apply for a professional health program during the upcoming application cycle.
 Medical and dental school applicants seeking to obtain a Committee Letter must attend all workshops.

-To be eligible to apply for a Composite Letter, applicants must complete four required workshops:
+To be eligible to apply for a Committee Letter, applicants must complete four required workshops:

 - HSAC Overview and Self-Reflection,

 - Application Overview,